qibebt-bioinfo/meta-storms/README.md

 The directory can be either absolute directory or relative directory.
 Meta-Storms 2 also provides an optional parameter –p to add a prefix for the all the directories in the sample list in case of a relative directory is preferred.

-### OTU table
+### OTU/species/KO table

-An OTU table is a plain-text file that contains the OTUs and their sequence numbers for each of multiple samples.
-An example of the OTU table is bellow
+An OTU/species/KO table is a plain-text file that contains the features (OTU/species/KO) and their richness for each of multiple samples.
+An example of the OTU table is bellow:

 | **#Sample_ID** | **OTU_1** | **OTU_2** | **OTU_3** | **OTU_4** | **OTU_5** |
 | -----------| --------- | --------- | --------- | --------- | --------- |